Hyperspectral photoluminescence and reflectance microscopy of 2D materials: Image analysis

 \subsection{Intensity profiles}

-Images of the line-foci as well as their spatial profiles along x- and y-direction are shwon in \fig{fig:foci}.
-Along the long dimension (x-direction), the white light intensity is relatively flat over several tens of micrometers but contains some features.
-The laser has an almost Gaussian shape with a full width at half maximum (FWHM) of \SI{16}{\micro \metre}.
+Images of the line-foci as well as their spatial profiles along the x and y directions are shown in \fig{fig:foci}.
+Along the long dimension (x-direction), the white light intensity is relatively flat over several tens of micrometers, but contains some features.
+The laser has an almost Gaussian shape with a full width at half maximum (FWHM) of 16 \textmu m.
 These profiles directly result from the different ways the lines are achieved: as the intensity along the slit is homogeneous, so is the resulting focus, whereas the profile of the laser originates from the Gaussian shape of the collimated laser beam.
+Note that using a slit in the collimated laser beam instead of a cylindrical lens does not yield a more homogeneous intensity profile along the long direction, but rather leads to fringes due to diffraction \cite{Luo2015Oct}.

-For a quantitative analysis of the data, the varying intensity of both white light and laser need to be taken into account.
-In whitelight experiments, one often determines the reflection contrast, i.e. the reflected intensity on the sample divided by the intensity next to the sample.
-This eliminates the parameters of the setup, such as the emisison spectrum of the lamp and sensitivity curve of the detector.
-It is possible, as the intensity of the light is typically low enough to neglect non-linear effects.
+For a quantitative analysis of the data, the varying intensity of both white light and laser needs to be taken into account.
+In white light experiments, one often determines the reflection contrast, i.e. the reflected intensity on the sample divided by the intensity next to the sample.
+This eliminates the parameters of the setup, such as the emission spectrum of the lamp and sensitivity curve of the detector.
+It is possible, as the intensity of the light is typically low enough to neglect nonlinear effects.
 Using the push-broom technique introduced here, the reflection contrast can either be calculated taking a reference on a single point, which introduces a small error due to the remaining fluctuations of the white light.
 It is therefore favorable to use an entire reference line, which further eliminates these variations (see Supplementary Information for details on the implementation).